Philippines 13(a) Marriage Visa: Requirements, Process, and What Happens After Approval

 A child with at least one Filipino parent is a Filipino citizen by parentage, regardless of where the child was born.
 That citizenship does not depend on the foreign parent's visa.

 In practical terms, the child needs no Philippine visa to live in the country.
 The child can hold a Philippine passport alongside any second nationality the foreign parent's country allows.
-The child can also own land in the Philippines in their own name.

 If the Marriage Ends